collective/volto-repeatable-content-block/README.md

 ## Introduction

+This block is used to replicate another page content.

+The repeatable content must be a ContentType "page".

 ## Development

 You can develop an add-on in isolation using the boilerplate already provided by the add-on generator.